 With the holidays approaching, the temptation to wow somebody with the gift of a puppy is ever-present.
 The thought of a new puppy as a gift conjures up images of a Norman Rockwell painting, but it’s often not the reality.
 One of the biggest mistakes people make is surprising their partner or child with a new pet.
 While it will certainly be a surprise, it may backfire.

 The first thing to assess is if the recipient actually wants or has the capacity to care for a pet.
 Even the staunchest pet-lovers may not be in a place in their life where they can care for an animal.
 Pets, especially dogs, require a great deal of time, commitment, socialization, and attention.
-If the recipient is a child, bear in mind that the ASPCA recommends waiting until ages 10-13 before considering a dog as a gift for a child.
+If the recipient is a child, keep in mind that the ASPCA recommends waiting until ages 10-13 before considering a dog as a gift for a child.
 Around that age range, the child has a greater capacity for responsibility and probably a greater interest in owning and taking care of a pet.

 One of the most important steps to take is to do your homework.
 Each breed of dog has a different disposition and energy level.
 They are prone to different behaviors and tendencies, so it's important to match the breed to the owner.
 Puppies are adorable, but they are a ton of work.
 Consider the option of adopting a rescue instead.
 Not only will they be less work to care for, but an adult dog has a fully formed personality that the recipient can connect with prior to adoption.